MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Close the secret scanning alerts for the remediated secrets.

-    Use the following steps to close each alert:
+    Use the following steps to close each of the remediated alerts:

     1. Open an alert and review the details.